 When does the market open?

 10am!
 Andy will do a countdown during the live broadcast to let everyone know the market is open at 10am.
-That’s when we will start sharing photos of the market stalls of registered makers on our story – so you need to have posted a photo of your market stall by 10am.
+That’s when we will start sharing photos of the market stalls of registered makers on our story – so you need to have posted a photo of your market stall before 10am.
 If we come to your profile at 10:01am and the photo of your whole stall isn’t on your Instagram grid, we will move on to the next maker and might not get a chance to come back to your profile.

 When does the market close?